Non-Archimedean Whitney stratifications: Introduction

-The above classes $\mathcal{C}$ consisting of definable sets do not cover the case where $\mathcal{C}$ only consists of varieties.
-To see that Theorem~\ref{thm:weakA} also holds for this $\mathcal{C}$, we will show that in the case $\Lx = \LHen$, we can always find t-stratifications where each $S_i$ is a variety---even if the set $X$ we started with is only definable; Corollary~\ref{cor:alg} is a model-theoretic formulation of that result, and Theorem~\ref{thm:alg} is essentially a precise algebraic formulation of Theorem~\ref{thm:weakA} in the case of varieties.
+I promised that for $\mathcal{C}$, we can also take the class of varieties.
+Varieties are definable in any of the above languages, but the question is whether we can obtain a t-stratification consisting of varieties and not just of definable sets.
+We will show that for $\Lx = \LHen$, this is indeed true---even if the set $X$ we started with is only definable; Corollary~\ref{cor:alg} is a model-theoretic formulation of that result, and Theorem~\ref{thm:alg} is essentially a precise algebraic formulation of Theorem~\ref{thm:weakA} in the case of varieties.

-Here is an overview over the article.
-In Section~\ref{sect:setting}, we start by fixing notation, by introducing the language $\LHen$ of valued fields (which includes a bunch of useful sorts and maps), and by specifying the general assumptions on the expansion $\Lx \supseteq \LHen$ and the $\Lx$-theory $\Tx$.
-We also prove basic properties of risometries and introduce colorings---a handy way to treat small (in the above sense) infinite families of subsets of $K^n$.